rjw57/richwareham.com-static/_posts/2014-09-02-hmac-securely-updating-my-website-from-travis.md

 # Overview

-I have Travis CI set up to build my website's static content like blog posts whenever a new commit is made to the GitHub repository.
+This website has dynamic content like my [link shortener](https://www.richwareham.com/links) and static content like this blog post.
+I have Travis CI set up to build my website's static content whenever a new commit is made to the GitHub repository.
 My website has a very simple method of updating itself: HTTP POST-ing a zip file to a magic URL will unzip that file over the static file directory.
 This post is how I try to secure that mechanism while preserving the simplicity of a "deploy via cURL" model.

 # The problem